Donpedro13/etwprof/Documentation/Usage.md

 * `--compress`
 Using the built-in compression (`etw`, the default) is convenient, as there is no manual decompression needed.
 Using 7-Zip (`7z`) results in smaller result files, but requires decompression before trace analysis.
 * `--enable`
-Collects events from the specified user providers (filtered to the target process).
+Collects events from the specified user providers (filtered to the target processes).
 The syntax is very similar to xperf's [`-on`](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/start) switch.
 You can specify one or more providers by name, GUID, or prefixing the provider name with an astersik.
 The latter will infer the GUID using the [standard algorithm](https://blogs.msdn.microsoft.com/dcook/2015/09/08/etw-provider-names-and-guids/).
 You can filter events by keyword and level, and also request stack traces to be collected.
 It's best to have a look at some examples below.
 * `--scache`
 Turns on ETW's stack caching feature.
 Using this option might reduce the result `.etl` file's size given enough duplicated call stacks.
 Use this if the profiled program has lots of hot spots and/or traced events with call stacks (e.g. user providers) are emitted from a limited variety of locations.
 Consumes up to 40 MBs of non-paged pool while profiling.
 * `--cswitch`